-New term is REAL ID.
-The REAL ID deadline is now MAY 2023.
-(Enhanced drivers license/Real ID can be used like a passport for travel to Mexico, Canada and U.S. Territories.)
+POSTPONED: The REAL ID deadline is now MAY 7, 2025.
+(Enhanced driver's license/Real ID will be required to board a plane and can be used like a passport for travel to Mexico, Canada and U.S. Territories.)

 Baggage: Everyone is allowed 1 suitcase (checked bag), 1 under seat personal item and your daypack as carry-on.
 Bus storage is limited.

 Also, you will carry your own bags to/from the bus and hotels..

 Device Charging: Modern buses now have either USB ports and/or 110v outlets under your seat.

 WIFI: The bus may have a hotspot onboard.
 However you can expect periods of no connection in remote wilderness areas.